Cairn University: Name change and continued growth (2012–present)

-On Wednesday April 18, 2012, Dr. Williams announced to the student body during chapel that he and the Board of Trustees were considering changing the name of the school to Cairn University.
-The name, it was explained, adopts the concept of memorials and trail markers, "Bearing witness [to God's faithfulness] and pointing the way."
+On Wednesday April 18, 2012, Williams announced to the student body during chapel that he and the board of trustees were considering changing the name of the school to Cairn University.
+The name, it was explained, adopts the concept of memorials and trail markers, "Bearing witness [to God's faithfulness] and pointing the way" (see Cairn).
 The announcement and the proposed new name garnered mixed responses from alumni, students, faculty, and the public.
-By June 8, 2012, the university had filed official document(s) with the Department of Education of the State of Pennsylvania to change its name to Cairn University (see Cairn).
+By June 8, 2012, the university had filed official document(s) with the Department of Education of the State of Pennsylvania to change its name to Cairn University.
 The request was approved one month later, and on July 16, 2012, the school went public as Cairn University.

 The university closed its social work program to new students in 2021, with existing students within the program allowed to complete their existing program.

 Athletics

-Cairn University student-athletes compete in twelve sports as the Highlanders.
+Cairn University student-athletes compete in twelve sports as the "Highlanders".
 Formerly the "Crimson Eagles," students, faculty, and staff voted to change the mascot in conjunction with the 2012 university name change.

-The athletic program is affiliated with the Colonial States Athletic Conference (CSAC), the National Collegiate Athletic Association (NCAA) and the National Christian College Athletic Association (NCCAA).
-Men's sports include baseball, basketball, cross country, golf, soccer, lacrosse and volleyball; while women's sports include basketball, cross country, soccer, softball, tennis, lacrosse, and volleyball.
+The athletic program is affiliated with the United East Conference (as of July 1, 2023), the National Collegiate Athletic Association (NCAA) and the National Christian College Athletic Association (NCCAA).
+Men's sports include baseball, basketball, cross country, tennis, soccer, lacrosse and volleyball; while women's sports include basketball, cross country, soccer, softball, tennis, lacrosse, and volleyball.

-In 2014 the men's Cross Country team won the CSAC Championship.
+In 2014 the men's Cross Country team won the Colonial States Athletic Conference (CSAC) Championship.
 This was the school's first NCAA conference championship in its 100-year history.
 In 2015 and 2016, the men's Cross Country team won the championship again.
+In 2019, the women's Soccer team won their first conference championship, followed by the men's Basketball team during the 2019-20 season.
+Cairn's men's Volleyball team won back-to-back CSAC Championships in 2021 and 2022 and women's Tennis has won four CSAC Championships in a row from 2019-203 (No Championship hosted in 2020).

+Cairn University began competing in the United East Conference following their merger with the Colonial States Athletic Conference on July 1, 2023.

 The men's soccer program has won seven NCCAA Division II National Championships (1984, 1985, 1986, 1987, 1988, 1989, 1996).

-Students also participate in intramural sports such as flag football, indoor/outdoor soccer, basketball, and volleyball.
+Students also participate in intramural sports such as flag football, outdoor soccer, basketball, and volleyball.